icfnext/aem-monitoring/README.md

 - Simple extension: Create your own events and properties properties, metrics, and counters with no pre-configuration
 - Easily cluster publish instance to an author instance to see an entire environment's data from the author environment
 - Store data for as long as you want, with configurable automatic deletion

+## Setup
+AEM Monitoring can be run in several possible configurations.
+See [Supported Topologies](docs/topologies.md) for a comparison on each and setup instructions.
+Also see [Configurations](docs/configuration.md) for a listing of the configuration options available in each topology.

 ## Usage